 To evaluate the performance of our method, we deploy our proposed method, a blind version of our method, and the controller provided by the manufacturer, on a SpiderPi robot and have it climb over joist courses we have constructed to mimic attic environments.
-We also conduct ablation studies to justify the techniques we have introduced to ensure simto-real transfer.
+We also conduct ablation studies to investigate our design choices for sim-to-real transfer.